Spider5467/BrowserOS-Development-Code-6912/src/proxy/README.md

 - DRM-protected content will not work

 ### Performance
-- Adds latency due to proxy processing
-- Uses more bandwidth due to content rewriting
-- May be slower on complex pages with many resources

-### Legal & Ethical Use
-- Only use for legitimate purposes
-- Respect website terms of service
-- Do not use to bypass paywalls or access restrictions
-- Educational and testing purposes only
+- Binary content is streamed efficiently
+- Large images load with proper progress indication
+- Caching headers are preserved for better performance
+- Content compression is handled correctly

 ## 🔍 Troubleshooting

-### Proxy Server Won't Start
-- Check if port 3000 is available
-- Install dependencies: `npm install`
-- Check Node.js version (requires Node 16+)

-### Site Not Loading
+### Images Not Loading
-- Check proxy status (should show "Connected")
+- Check if proxy status shows "Connected"
 - Try refreshing the page
+- Check browser console for any errors
-- Some sites may need multiple attempts
+- Some sites may block hotlinking
-- Clear browser cache if issues persist

-### YouTube Issues
-- Try different video URLs
-- Some videos may be region-restricted
-- Age-restricted content may not work
-- Live streams may have limitations

-### Performance Issues
+### Slow Loading
-- Close unnecessary browser windows
-- Restart the proxy server periodically
+- Large images may take time to load through proxy
 - Check network connection
+- Restart proxy server if needed

+### CSS/Styling Issues
+- CSS files with external resources may need multiple attempts
-- Some sites are inherently slow through proxy
+- Some sites use complex CSS that may not proxy perfectly
+- Try refreshing if styles don't load initially

 ## 📊 Status Indicators

 In the browser interface:
-- 🟢 **Green Shield**: Proxy connected and working
+- 🟢 **Green Shield**: Proxy connected, all content types supported
 - 🟡 **Yellow Shield**: Proxy checking/connecting
 - 🔴 **Red Shield**: Proxy server offline
 - 🔘 **Gray Shield**: Proxy disabled